zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/corattributetargets-enumeration.md

 ms.locfileid: "74443869"
 ---
 # <a name="corattributetargets-enumeration"></a>CorAttributeTargets-Enumeration
-Gibt die Anwendungselemente an, auf die Attribute angewendet werden können.
+Gibt die Anwendungselemente an, auf die ein Attribut angewendet werden kann.

 ## <a name="syntax"></a>Syntax